-Our telephone system records telephone calls on demand.
-If the recording facility is activated both parties on the call will be notified with an electronic message informing them that call recording has been started.
-These recordings are used periodically for the purposes of seeking clarification where there is a dispute as to what was said and for staff training.
-Access to these recordings is restricted to named senior staff.
+Our telephone system records all telephone calls.
+Recordings are retained for up to three years, and are used periodically for the purposes of seeking clarification where there is a dispute as to what was said and for staff training Access to these recordings is restricted to named senior staff.